mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 - The **system prompt** layers are cached after first build (they are static across requests).
 - **Never inject user-controlled or project-specific strings into the system prompt.** The system prompt is cached process-wide and shared across all requests -- any per-user or per-project data placed there would (a) leak across tenants and (b) widen the prompt-injection surface.
 Project metadata, extension names, component trees, YAIL, asset names, tutorial text, and anything else derived from user input MUST live in per-request context messages (`ProjectModule`, `ScreenModule`, `TutorialModule`, etc.).
 The only things that belong in the cached system prompt are static reference material shipped in the repo (`simple_components.json`, `yail_grammar.md`, `appinventor_reference.md`, `few_shot_examples.json`).
 When adding a new context module, if its output depends on the request, register it in `buildContextMessages`, not `build`.
 - The **context messages** are built fresh per-request and sent as separate user messages before the user's actual message.
 Crucially, `ProjectModule` and `ScreenModule` parse the **client-provided JSON** (projectSnapshot, screenComponentsJson, blocksYail) rather than reading from `StorageIo`.
 This means the LLM always sees exactly what the user sees -- including unsaved changes.
 The one exception is extension component type names: the snapshot carries package names only, so `ProjectModule` reads `assets/external_comps/<pkg>/components.json` via `StorageIo` to expand each package into its component types.
-- **Message 4 (TutorialModule)** is only included when `ai.agent.features.tutorial-context` is `true` and the project has a non-empty `TutorialURL`.
+- **Message 4 (TutorialModule)** is only included when `AppInventorFeatures.aiAgentTutorialContextEnabled()` is `true` and the project has a non-empty `TutorialURL`.
 The tutorial page content is fetched via HTTP by `TutorialContentCache` and cached in memory (8h TTL).
 When active, the LLM receives pedagogical instructions (from `tutorial_instructions.md`) alongside the full tutorial text, shifting its behavior to guide users step-by-step rather than doing everything at once.

 ### Why a Client/Server Hybrid?